piyushmakad/MERN-blog-application/readme.txt

                  The $set operator is used to update the fields (title, content, category, image) with the new values provided in the request body (req.body).
                 { new: true }: This option ensures that the function returns the updated document.

+Now, completed the DashUser which is similar to DashPosts where we get users,delete them and delete api route is made..

 ----------------------------------------------------------------------------------------------------------------------------------------------------------